earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 > AWS Lambda is a compute service that runs your code in response to events and automatically manages the compute resources for you, making it easy to build applications that respond quickly to new information.
 AWS Lambda starts running your code within milliseconds of an event such as an image upload, in-app activity, website click, or output from a connected device.
 You can also use AWS Lambda to create new back-end services where compute resources are automatically triggered based on custom requests.

 But, I never got interested in lambdas myself.
-I worked in Scala, which runs on the JVM, which has a slow start-up time, and I also was into containers as a packaging unit and so although I heard people talk about lamda's I didn't really pay attention.
+I worked in Scala, which runs on the JVM, which has a slow start-up time, and I also was into containers as a packaging unit and so although I heard people talk about lamda's I didn't pay attention.

 But then in 2020, AWS added support for containers.
 This maybe naive of me, but the tech stack suddenly made more sense to me.
-If I could take my app, wrap it up in a container, which I was doing already, and have it running in AWS Lambda then it was sort of like getting to deploy things into a giant Kuberenetes cluster in the sky.
-The horizonal scaling features that were hard to get right in kubernetes (`HPAScaleToZero`), came for free with lambdas and if your app has a slow start up time, with provisioned concurrency, you can always keep some instances running, never scaling back right to zero.
+If I could take my app, wrap it up in a container, which I was doing already, and have it running in AWS Lambda then it was sort of like getting to deploy things into a giant Kubernetes cluster in the sky.
+The horizontal scaling features that were hard to get right in Kubernetes (`HPAScaleToZero`), were built into lambdas and if your app has a slow start up time, with provisioned concurrency, you can always keep some instances running, never scaling back right to zero.

 All of this to say, 8 years afters its launch, I'm starting to see what the hype is about.
 With that extended preamble, let me show you the set up for running a container in a lambda.

 What I'm going to make will be pretty simple, it will be a small node.js app that will take a url, download it and return the results.
-Basically a very simple web proxy.
+Basically a simple web proxy.

 ## TypeScript Lambda

 The first thing I'm going to do is create typescript file that will be the bulk of my lambda.
-Any programming langauge that can run inside a container will work though.
+Any programming language that can run inside a container will work though.
 The main trick is just conforming to the shape of input and output expected by a lambda.

 For instance, when I make a request against the AWS API gateway that I'll be setting up shortly, like this: